Wilck Lab

 In this context, arterial hypertension and chronic kidney damage are of particular interest, as both diseases are associated with an increased cardiovascular risk.
 We combine different model systems with exploratory and interventional clinical trials to understand this interaction.
 We aim to use our findings to develop novel therapeutic approaches that reduce cardiovascular risk by modulating the bacteria-host interaction.

 We are a translational research team consisting of clinician scientists, basic scientists and nutritionists and are located at the Experimental and Clinical Research Center (ECRC).
-As a clinician scientist, Nicola Wilck combines his clinical work at the Division of Nephrology and Internal Intensive Care Medicine at the Charité-Universitätsmedizin Berlin with research at the ECRC.
+As a clinician scientist, Nicola Wilck combines his clinical work at the Departmentof Nephrology and Medical Intensive Care at the Charité - Universitätsmedizin Berlin with research at the ECRC.

 As a junior research group we are funded by the Corona Foundation in the German Stifterverband.
 We are supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (ERC Starting Grant).